kumaxim/pull-comments-other-pages/README.md

     * The same as shortcode, but implemented as block for better UI
 - Get approve from WordPress Plugin Directory Team
 - Optimize GitHub Actions Workflow:
-    * Write Cypress tests to Dashboard only on push/pull_request in `master`
     * Publish release to WordPress Plugin Directory automatically

 I can't declare any deadline of the next release.
 Do them when I will be free.
 If you're want to contribute you may start from here.